saurabhruikar1111/CommandLineApplication/README.md

 **EmployeeManagement** is a Command-line Application that allows users to manage employee data.

+## Dependencies:
+1. Make sure your system has python 3.0 or above installed
+2. pip must be installed in the system.

 ## Quickstart

 After successfully cloning the repository follow a few simple steps